 2001 Launches website showing the complete ERB range and selling products direct to the public via mail order

-2006 Exhibits reclaimed teak garden furniture at Chelsea Flower Show ( continues for 6 years )
+2006 Exhibits reclaimed teak garden furniture at Chelsea Flower Show and continues to do so for 6 years .

-2006 Launches ecommerce website POSH Graffiti.com with her sister Lucy selling wooden lettering, decorations and furniture to the public
+2006 Launches ecommerce website POSH Graffiti.com with her sister Lucy selling her original POSH Graffiti wooden lettering, decorations and furniture under the POSH Salavage brand name.

 2011 ERB Exhibits as part of “Britain is Great and Green” at Milan Fashion week.

-2011 ERB is awarded a contract to supply wooden alphabets to John Lewis
+2011 ERB is awarded a contract to supply POSH Graffiti wooden alphabets to John Lewis

 2012 ERB is awarded a contract to design and supply bespoke Christmas decorations to The Garden Centre Group

 2012 Emily visits The Katingan Project an important eco system restoration project covering 200 000 hectares of critically endangered lowland peat rainforest in central Kalimantan.
-This gives her the idea of setting up rattan basket and furniture workshops to supply the international market direct and add value to the wild rattan grown sustainably in forest gardens by the local Dayak communities The rattan is usually sold to middle men for low prices and they sell it on to factories in Java or China.
+This gives her the idea of setting up rattan basket and furniture workshops to supply the international market direct and add value to the wild rattan grown sustainably in forest gardens by the local Dayak communities.
+The rattan is usually sold as a raw material to middle men for low prices and they sell it on to factories in Java or China.

-2013 The first container load of baskets are shipped direct to the UK from the Kalimantan jungle
+2013 The first container load of baskets are shipped direct to the UK from the Kalimantan rainforest

 2013 Harrison Ford visits The Katingan Project filming for Showtime documentary, The Years of Living Dangerously